bismillah626/portfolio/README.md

 - **AI Chatbot** — Built-in conversational assistant
 - **Glassmorphism UI** — Frosted-glass cards with 3D tilt on hover
 - **Multi-Page** — About, Projects, Skills, and Contact sections with modal navigation
+- **Responsive Design** — Mobile bottom navigation bar + desktop sidebar for seamless navigation on all devices

 ## 🛠 Tech Stack